meeech/kidcut/README.md

 Simple js file.
 [TKTKTK]

+Went with js since it will allow for some interesting possibilities in generating timecodes.

 ## TODO

     * add support for supercut file with defined source files and codes to make one big supercut. basic idea is to make something like lightsaber-battle cut across all the films to one file